-An independent assessment may be an audit, surveillance, "for cause" review or inspection conducted by individuals within the organization or company but independent from the work or process being evaluated, or by individuals from an external organization or company.
+An independent assessment may be an audit, "for cause" review or inspection conducted by individuals within the organization or company but independent from the work or process being evaluated, or by individuals from an external organization or company.
 In general, the purpose of this assessment is to perform the following:

-- evaluate compliance with standards and requirements; - evaluate the performance of work; - measure the quality of the item or service; - examine process effectiveness/adequacy; and - promote improvement.
+- evaluate compliance with standards and requirements; - evaluate the performance of work; - measure the quality of the item or service; - examine process effectiveness/adequacy;

+• promote improvement.

-The organization or staff performing independent assessments should have sufficient authority and freedom from the line organization to carry out its responsibilities.
-Individuals should be technically qualified and knowledgeable in assessment techniques and in the areas being assessed.
+As required by the QA Rule and QA Order, organizations or staff performing independent assessments are to have sufficient authority and freedom from the line organization to carry out its responsibilities, and individuals are to be technically qualified and knowledgeable in assessment techniques and in the areas being assessed.